 Output:

-@DataProvider gives you the power to run a test method with different sets of data, and @Factory gives you the power to run all methods inside a test class with different sets of data.
-Though you can also test methods with @Factory, it depends on your use case as to which approach fits it better.
+@DataProvider gives you the power to run a test method with different data sets, and @Factory gives you the power to run all methods inside a test class with different data sets.
+Though you can also test methods with @Factory, it depends on your use case and which approach fits it better.